thacherT1D/webdevstuff/Datastores/Knex_js.desc.md

 ## What is Knex.js?

-**Knex.js** is a third-party JavaScript library that builds SQL commands and sends them to a relational database system like PostgreSQL.
+**Knex.js** is a third-party JavaScript library that builds an SQL command, or query, and sends it to a relational database system like PostgreSQL.
 In other words, Knex.js allows you to build a Node.js-based PostgreSQL client to communicate with a PostgreSQL server.

 To get started, migrate and seed a database by running the following shell commands.